a20r/dirtgenie/README.md

 An intelligent trip planner that creates detailed bikepacking itineraries using OpenAI's GPT models and Google Maps routing data.
 DirtGenie features both a powerful CLI tool and a modern web application built with React and FastAPI.

+The web app now supports Firebase authentication.
+After signing in with Google, you can securely save your API keys to Firestore and manage them from a convenient sidebar menu.

 ## ✨ Features

 ### 🧠 Intelligent Planning